 Visioning Downsview Park

 A wide-reaching community engagement process was launched to develop the vision for the Park, and an international design competition was held in 1999.
 The competition saw 179 entries from 22 countries, leading to five short-listed teams.
 In 2000, the jury unanimously selected OMA/Rem Koolhaus and Bruce Mau Studios for their submission “Tree City".
 Their proposal offered a formula to develop programmed and unprogrammed space over time that would be informed by the site’s ecological and environmental conditions while flexible enough to respond to the community’s changing needs.
-Based on this plan, Downsview Park was established as a 200-acre centrally located urban green space.
-The 91 acres of active area would include the Park Commons and be surrounded by five emerging neighbourhoods.
+Based on this plan, Downsview Park was established as a 81 hectare (200-acre) centrally located urban green space.
+The 37 hectares (91 acres) of active area would include the Park Commons and be surrounded by five emerging neighbourhoods.

 Tree City identified the following foundational elements, which today, all form part of the Park.